The 9 players Chelsea signed along with Eden Hazard & how they fared

 He spent 18 months on the books at Stamford Bridge but never made appeared for the first team and returned to Belgium in January 2014, signing for KV Mechelen, but only made two Belgian Pro League appearances.

-After three years without a club, he joined Spanish lower-division side UE Llogstera B in 2017 and has been turning out for Congolese club TP Mazembe since 2018.
+After three years without a club, he joined Spanish lower-division side UE Llogstera B in 2017 and went on to represent Congolese club TP Mazembe before hanging up his boots at the age of 27 back in 2019.

 The lesser-known third Musonda brother, the Tomi to Shola and Sammy Ameobi, doesn’t even have a Wikipedia page.